Analytic approach to boundary integrability with application to mixed-flux $AdS_3 \times S^3$: Analytic criteria

-In the above, one may in principle allow for both $\x$-dependent gauges and reflection matrices, i.e.~compare with $\mathrm{D}_{\tts{p},\tts{z}}[{\cal L}^{\tilde{K}(\x)}(\rho(\x))]$.
-However, determining $\rho(\x)$ from divisor matching then becomes a joint classification problem for $(\rho,\tilde K)$ that is beyond our scope as $\rho(\x)$ would depend on additional analytic and boundary input.
-Instead, to extract a canonical $\rho(\x)$, we consider only $\x$-independent gauges.
-In practice, the pole divisor is then fixed for a given Lax family, while the zero divisor still depends on the chosen gauge $U$.
+so that $T_{\tts b}(\x)$ has a local expansion around $\x_0$ when $\x'_0= \rho(\x_0)$ for some $\rho(\x)$.\footnote{Note that $K_{\sigma_\star}$ is $\sigma$-independent and thus, when regular at $\x_0$, does not alter locality. } In practice, relevant representatives are found by scanning for those gauges under which ${\cal L}^U_\sigma$ remains local while its zero divisor changes.
+Note, however, that this is a strong requirement: a local $U(\x_0')$ where ${\cal L}_\sigma^U (\x'_0) =0$ requires ${\cal L}_\sigma (\x_0')$ to be \textit{off-shell} flat.
+Relaxing these criteria would formally enlarge the possibilities, but could either introduce incompatibilities with the conditions \eqref{eq:gen-bc-Lax} for trivial $K_{\sigma_\star}$ or obstruct their interpretation as local boundary actions as e.g.~in \eqref{eq:sm-action}.

-To determine $U$, one then scans for those gauges under which the zero divisor changes.
-Typically useful ones are those where the sigma-model fields are collected in a group element, $U=g (\tau, \sigma) \in G$.
-One can also include constant matrices $U=w\not\in G$ (cf.~earlier), but these do not affect the divisor structure.
+Let us now denote by $\mathrm{D}_{\tts p}[{\cal L}(\x)]$ and $\mathrm{D}_{\tts z}[{\cal L}(\x)]$ the pole and zero divisors of ${\cal L}(\x)$ on $\mathbb{CP}^1$.
+Given \eqref{eq:gen-bc-Lax} and \eqref{eq:lax-res-zero}, one can determine a ``canonical'' $\rho(\x)$ by requiring\footnote{One may in principle allow for reflection matrices in \eqref{eq:div-for-rho}.
+However, determining $\rho(\x)$ from divisor matching then becomes a joint classification problem for $(\rho,\tilde K)$ that is besides our point as $\rho(\x)$ would then start to depend on additional {boundary} input. }

-Furthermore, we consider $\rho :\mathbb{CP}^1 \rightarrow \mathbb{CP}^1$ to be a reflection map that accompanies the spatial reflection, and hence it is an \textit{involutive} M\"obius transformation:
+Furthermore, we consider $\rho :\mathbb{CP}^1 \rightarrow \mathbb{CP}^1$ to be a nontrivial reflection map that accompanies the spatial reflection, and hence as the \textit{involutive} M\"obius transformation:

 with $\rho^2(\x)=\x$ and $a,b,c \in \mathbb{C}$ to be determined.
 It can therefore only permute the marked points of \eqref{eq:div-for-rho} in pairs (or fix them), while preserving their analytic type.
-For a meromorphic Lax family with finitely many marked points under different gauges, this then leaves only a finite set of involutive $\rho(\x)$ and $U$ candidates, that together with different $K_{\sigma_\star}$-solutions of \eqref{eq:gen-bc-Lax} can lead to distinct integrable boundary conditions.
+For a meromorphic Lax connection with finitely many marked points under different gauges, this then leaves only a finite set of possible $\rho(\x)$ and $U$ candidates, that together with different $K_{\sigma_\star}$ solutions of \eqref{eq:gen-bc-Lax} can lead to distinct integrable boundary conditions.